WilliamKarolDiCioccio/fl_nodes/README.md

 We're iterating fast, thanks to community adoption, forks, and feedback.
 Here's what’s next:

-### 🐛 Bug Fixes & Community Feedback

-- Addressing common issues raised in GitHub discussions and forks.

-- Fixes for node field state persistence and ID mismatches.

-- Improvements to hit testing and z-ordering in dense graphs.

 ### ⚙️ Performance Enhancements

-- **Surgical Rebuilds** – Rebuild only the nodes affected by data or structural changes.

 - **Static Branch Precomputation** – Improve runtime by detecting and collapsing static branches in execution graphs.